 One of his key messages was to stop chasing acres and make what land you have work harder through vertical integration.
 He was keen to grow crops he could sell by the pound not the bushel, they are much higher value!
 Converting crops into meat, to sell the meat not the crops is the aim.
 A proportion anyway.
 He has poultry for eggs and meat, wool from sheep, goat meat, and pastured pork, direct marketed to local markets.

-He uses no insecticides, no fungicides, no fertilizer and a small amount of herbicide.
+He uses no insecticides, no fungicides, no fertiliser and a small amount of herbicide.
 This must be our goal.
 To reach that, we need LIVING soils, and that is the aim of the four key points.
 Focus on soil health and biodiversity to realise nutrient dense foods and profit.”

 Tim Parton – “Hearing Dr Jonathan Lundgren speak was a nice reassurance for me having not used insecticides for 4 years or neonics.
 My findings have been the same as his in that I have a vast array of predators to do the job for me, but also high numbers of pollinators around the farm.
 Since taking the stance of not using insecticides, in conjunction with practising conservation agriculture the whole farm ecosystem is now working, with abundance of skylarks, starlings, linnets etc and also predators – it is so nice to see nature in action.”